LegendViv/new_app4/README.md

-New Project on Ruby on Rails
+New Project on Ruby on Rails with Github repo by Vivek Sharma